JonathanBuchh/buchh.org/content/books.md

 - The Power of Habit (Charles Duhigg)

-[^Perell]: David Perell (nonbeliever) wrote a great essay on [why one should read the Bible as a nonbeliever].
+[^Perell]: David Perell (nonbeliever) wrote a great essay on [why one should read the Bible—even if you are not a Christian].

 [why one should read the Bible as a nonbeliever]: https://perell.com/essay/the-book-you-need-to-read/